-Return to Table of Contents

-ments may, at their option, extend the presentation to include a defense of the
+A student completing a master's degree with a thesis option is required to make a public presentation of the thesis.
+Departments may, at their option, extend the presentation to include a defense of the thesis.

 The student must obtain a minimum of 21 credit hours of graduate level courses or thesis (18 credit hours for students in the Combined Bachelor's/Master's Program), including at least 15 credit hours of graduate level courses or thesis in the major field of the student.
 Other courses (to make up the minimum total of 30 credit hours) may include advanced undergraduate courses approved by the student's program.
 Such courses are normally considered to be those at the 4000 level.
 The use of advanced undergraduate courses for satisfaction of graduate degree requirements must be approved by the student's program.
 A 1/3-unit WPI undergraduate course taken for graduate credit is assigned 2 credit hours of graduate credit.
 A graduate student registered for graduate credit in an undergraduate course may be assigned additional work at the discretion of the instructor.